 Are there other things that we may see again on the horizon that were controversial or hot this last session or any specials?

 There are two other issues.
 Business courts and business trial courts and the Court of Appeals, that’s a bill that continues to be filed.
 We may see that at some point in time that this session one got out of a House committee but didn’t get put to a House vote.
 That type of a bill, we’re always going to see until something happens, at least to give some folks who think business courts are important and who maybe can get a little bit of relief to address whatever concerns they have.

-There’s a lot of debate as you would imagine about when those are appropriate when there’s not.
+There’s a lot of debate, as you would imagine, about when those are appropriate when they are not.
 The Supreme Court has some jurisdiction, they’ve got the authority to provide some rules on those lines but there was a legislative effort to provide some uniformity to what courts could and couldn’t do in terms of remote proceedings.